 Going Over the Results of a PC 597.7 Conviction

-A first-time PC 597.7 conviction for an event that did not cause the animal serious injuries could lead to fines of up to $100.
-A first-time conviction after an animal suffers a serious bodily injury could result in:
+A first-time PC 597.7 violation for an event that did not cause the animal serious injuries is an infraction and could lead to fines of up to $100.
+A first-time conviction where an animal suffers a serious bodily injury is charged as a misdemeanor and could result in:

 Comparing PC 597.7 to Animal Abuse Charges